Snorkeling

 Overview

 Mozambique’s 1000km coastline offers the cream of the crop.
-The Bazaruto Archipelago is the most reachable, as the islands are only an easy dhow trip from the mainland and Vilankulos Airport.
+The Bazaruto Archipelago is the most reachable, as the islands are only an easy dhow trip from the mainland and Vilankulo Airport.
 The seabed surrounding this collection of six islands is remarkably unspoiled and teeming with sea life.
 In addition to ample fish, leatherback, green and Hawksbill turtles can all be found here, along with bottlenose dolphins, manta rays, whale sharks and dugongs.
 Though idyllic snorkeling and diving sites abound, Two Mile Reef is the most prolific spot.

 Further north along the coast (and alluringly isolated), the Quirimbas National Park is a snorkeling utopia.
 The offshore reefs support an incredible wealth of marine wildlife, including 52 coral and more than 400 species of fish.
 The snorkeling here is particularly exclusive, as most of the islands are uninhabited save for a few exclusive lodges.
 Moray eels, stingrays, barracudas, kingfish and other large game fish roam these warm tropical waters, while smaller species include Angelfish, Triggerfish, Sweet lips and Puffer fish.